top of page

 • Continuing detailed carbon footprinting and reporting to better understand our impact and ways to reduce it.

-• Working towards the standards of the Theatre Green Book
+• Continue working towards the standards of the Theatre Green Book

 • Sharing our journey and working with peers to be part of revolutionising the industry.